 - If the nail pop is in the ceiling, use an additional drywall nail or screw within an inch of the pop to reinforce the mounting strength.

 - Using the putty knife, apply a small amount of spackling or joint compound to the new recess formed by setting the nail or screw.
 Allow this to dry, sand slightly, then apply another coat.
-Do not apply any more spackling or joint compound than you need to cover nail pop area.
+Do not apply any more spackling or joint compound than you need to cover the nail pop area.
 When dry, sand the area once again.
 You should not be able to feel either a bump or dent when you run your fingers over the former nail pop.

-- if the ceiling or wall is textured, apply the proper texture repair materials.
+- If the ceiling or wall is textured, apply the proper texture repair materials.
 Allow this to dry according to the instructions provided with the materials.

 - Touch up the spot with matching paint.
 You should not need a paint roller for small areas.
 The paint over most nail pop areas can be applied with a good quality 1.5 inch or 2 inch wide paint brush.
 Any areas wider than 3 or 4 inches will most likely require a paint roller.
 Most hardware and paint stores sell 3 or 4 inch wide foam paint rollers, which are ideal for making small repairs.